 Today the Kansas City Museum remains a leading institution with the historical collection, capacity, and mission to share the rich multicultural history and stories of Kansas City and its people.
-Nearly 80 years after it opened to the public, the Museum remains a general history museum that boasts holdings of more than 100,000 historical artifacts and archival materials that document, interpret, and preserve Kansas City’s local and regional history.
+Eighty two years after it opened to the public, the Museum remains a general history museum that boasts holdings of more than 100,000 historical artifacts and archival materials that document, interpret, and preserve Kansas City’s local and regional history.

 The restored and renovated Kansas City Museum will provide the opportunity to present and showcase the materials from this vast and stellar collection through history- and humanities-based experiences including exhibitions, media and interactives, education and public programs, special events, and site-specific, site-responsive contemporary installations.

 Through a multidisciplinary approach—blending history, architecture, and art—the Kansas City Museum will create a welcoming and respectful educational and civic environment where diverse individuals and communities come together to understand and appreciate Kansas City’s past, present, and future.

 Content will be rich in its interpretation of the City’s past, and relevant and responsive to contemporary interests, issues, and viewpoints.
 The Museum will embrace arts and culture as an important interpretive tool for learning about history.
 Academic research will be a high priority with quality access to collections, Museum staff, historians, educators, artists, and other scholars.
 Moreover, the Museum will be designated as the City’s “residence” to accommodate official signature events and gatherings.

 In addition to exhibitions, the Kansas City Museum will offer a robust schedule of education and public programs and special events that are currently under development using a restorative practices methodology.
 The Museum has identified and will prioritize the following audiences: Children/Families and Students/Teachers, Adults, Creative Community, and Tourists.